History of Lakia

 Lakia is an ancient ethnic region within the state of Dagestan.
 Its historical capital is Kumukh, one of the ancient cultural and religious centres of Lakia.
 The people of Lakia are self-designated as Laks and their native language is Lak.

 Persian Empire in the 5th century BC

-According to the Encyclopaedia of Islam published by Brill the ancestors of the Lak people may have been known to the ancient Greeks as "Ligyes (Λίγυες), Legaes (Λήγας), and Leges (Λήγες)".
-If this is the case Herodotos mentions in his Histories these "Ligyes" as part of the contingent from the Caucasus region led by Akhaimenid prince Gobryas in his half-brother Xerxes' invasion of Greece in 480 BC.
+According to the Encyclopaedia of Islam published by Brill, the ancestors of the Lak people may have been known to the ancient Greeks as "Ligyes (Λίγυες) (not to be confused with the Ligurians of ancient Northern Italy), Legaes (Λήγας), and Leges (Λήγες)".
+If this is the case, Herodotos mentions in his Histories these "Ligyes" as part of the contingent from the Caucasus region led by Akhaimenid prince Gobryas in his half-brother Xerxes' invasion of Greece in 480 BC.

 Persian invasions in the 5th-6th centuries

 In the 6th century, following a long war, the Sassanid Empire took over the Eastern and North-Eastern Caucasus.
 In 552 the Khazars invaded Caucasus and occupied the northern plains of Dagestan.
 The reigning shah of Persia, Khosrau I Anushirvan, began the construction of Derbent fortress in order to protect his possessions from the new wave of nomads.
 Khosrau I appointed a local ruler in Kumukh, as he also did in many other possessions.